-There's an incredible amount of nonsense written about these devices, so it's difficult to know the truth.
-Most is written by roulette computer sellers with ineffective devices.
+There’s an incredible amount of nonsense written about roulette computers, so it’s difficult to know the truth.
+Most is written by manipulative roulette computer sellers, or online casino promoters who don’t know or care about accurate information.
 To know the truth, you can visit us and see a demonstration on any wheel, or test the free roulette computer explained here.
 It costs nothing and you can test from home.

 The trial version provided here is about the equivalent to our Lite version computer.
 Our other versions are far more capable, and achieve earlier and more accurate predictions.

 How To Use The Free Trial Computer

 Visit www.roulettewheelanalysis.com/login and enter your login details with a WINDOWS PC (it may not work on other devices).
 You’ll then see a screen like below.
 If the website isn’t loading, let us know as the server may need rebooting.